-The HAA starts with the modules from our existing PgCert Teaching in Higher Education and continues into a second year of a PgDip alongside research focused CPD provision.
-As well as the academic credit gained, the HAA enables participants to meet the requirements of the Academic Professional Higher Degree Apprenticeship.
+The HAA starts with modules from our existing PgCert Teaching in Higher Education and continues into a second year of a PgDip in Academic Practice, alongside research focused CPD.

 Further details on the first taught modules can be found here

 The accredited part of the programme is led by staff from the Sheffield Institute of Education with guest speakers from across the wider institution.
-Peer networking will continue to be part of the HAA as it has proven to be beneficial in making useful connections between subject disciplines and Faculties.
+Peer networking is a key and much appreciated part of the course which has proven to be beneficial in making useful connections between subject disciplines and across departments and colleges.